 Thermography is a key method for identifying inflammation with modern medical imaging.
 Thermography creates color images of heat levels in the body, which shows the severity of inflammation processes -- and can also indicate the level of reduction of inflammation after using a particular therapy.
-Inflammation appears as a red color on the Thermography scans, while cooler tissue shows colors towards the blue side of the spectrum.
+Inflammation appears as a red color on the Thermography scans, while cooler tissue shows colors toward the blue side of the spectrum.

 A major research project was undertaken with the earlier model Cyma1000 clinical unit.
-The project focused on Peripheral Artery Disease (PAD), which is a condition of the blood vessels that leads to narrowing and hardening of the arteries.
-The PAD Study was published and presented at Bioelectromagnetics Society (BEMS) 30th Annual Meeting in June 2008.
+The project focused on Peripheral Artery Disease (PAD), which is a condition of the blood vessels that leads to the narrowing and hardening of the arteries.
+The PAD Study was published and presented at the Bioelectromagnetics Society (BEMS) 30th Annual Meeting in June 2008.